andrew-wja/instrumentor/SoftboundCETS.md

 ## How SoftboundCETS Works In Practice

-There are three disjoint metadata spaces: the metadata space for function arguments, the metadata space for stack allocations, and the metadata space for heap allocations.
+There are three disjoint metadata spaces: the metadata space for function arguments (aka "shadow stack"), the metadata space for stack frame keys, and the general metadata space for allocations.

 However, there is also a fourth "space" where metadata lives: in local variables while it is being used to perform checks.
 While the three disjoint